Skip to main content

 Your body is a sovereign system, a finely tuned orchestra of biochemical signals developed over a lifetime.
 The prospect of having that system measured, cataloged, and assessed by your employer, even with the best intentions, touches upon deep questions of privacy and autonomy.
 It is your right to understand the boundaries of such programs and the legal architecture designed to protect your personal health information.

-These laws establish the principle that your participation in a that includes medical questions or examinations must be voluntary.
+These laws establish the principle that your participation in a wellness program that includes medical questions or examinations must be voluntary.
 This term, “voluntary,” is the cornerstone of the entire legal framework.
 It means you cannot be required to participate, nor can you be denied health coverage or suffer any punitive action for declining.
 Your decision to share insights into your personal biology must be your own, free from coercion.

 Understanding the Data from a Screening